ng-Classic/ng-classic/aio/content/guide/language-service.md

 </div>

-## Angular Language Service in your editor
+## Angular ClassicLanguage Service in your editor

-Angular Language Service is currently available as an extension for [Visual Studio Code](https://code.visualstudio.com), [WebStorm](https://www.jetbrains.com/webstorm), [Sublime Text](https://www.sublimetext.com) and [Eclipse IDE](https://www.eclipse.org/eclipseide).
+Angular ClassicLanguage Service is currently available as an extension for [Visual Studio Code](https://code.visualstudio.com), [WebStorm](https://www.jetbrains.com/webstorm), [Sublime Text](https://www.sublimetext.com) and [Eclipse IDE](https://www.eclipse.org/eclipseide).

 ### Visual Studio Code

 In [Visual Studio Code](https://code.visualstudio.com), install the extension from the [Extensions: Marketplace](https://marketplace.visualstudio.com/items?itemName=Angular.ng-template).
 Open the marketplace from the editor using the Extensions icon on the left menu pane, or use VS Quick Open \(⌘+P on Mac, CTRL+P on Windows\) and type "? ext".
-In the marketplace, search for Angular Language Service extension, and click the **Install** button.
+In the marketplace, search for Angular ClassicLanguage Service extension, and click the **Install** button.

-The Visual Studio Code integration with the Angular language service is maintained and distributed by the Angular team.
+The Visual Studio Code integration with the Angular Classiclanguage service is maintained and distributed by the Angular Classicteam.

 ### Visual Studio

 In [Visual Studio](https://visualstudio.microsoft.com), install the extension from the [Extensions: Marketplace](https://marketplace.visualstudio.com/items?itemName=TypeScriptTeam.AngularLanguageService).
 Open the marketplace from the editor selecting Extensions on the top menu pane, and then selecting Manage Extensions.
-In the marketplace, search for Angular Language Service extension, and click the **Install** button.
+In the marketplace, search for Angular ClassicLanguage Service extension, and click the **Install** button.

-The Visual Studio integration with the Angular language service is maintained and distributed by Microsoft with help from the Angular team.
+The Visual Studio integration with the Angular Classiclanguage service is maintained and distributed by Microsoft with help from the Angular Classicteam.
 Check out the project [here](https://github.com/microsoft/vs-ng-language-service).

 ### WebStorm

-In [WebStorm](https://www.jetbrains.com/webstorm), enable the plugin [Angular and AngularJS](https://plugins.jetbrains.com/plugin/6971-angular-and-angularjs).
+In [WebStorm](https://www.jetbrains.com/webstorm), enable the plugin [Angular Classicand AngularJS](https://plugins.jetbrains.com/plugin/6971-angular-and-angularjs).

 Since WebStorm 2019.1, the `@angular-classic/language-service` is not required anymore and should be removed from your `package.json`.